Issued by the Commonwealth of Humanity Tribunal on Crimes Against Humanity

 Separate principles from demands.
 Put non-negotiable principles first.
 Put concrete political, legal, and organizational demands in a second section.
 [Done, across the current publication set]

 Add evidence.
 Attach sources, case records, historical examples, and legal citations to every major accusation and prescription.
-[Done]
+[In progress]

 Show the reasoning chain.
 Explain how each conclusion follows from the stated principles.
 Make each inferential step explicit.
 [Done]